haydenmillard-dev/augmentation/README.md

 ## Making a Prediction:
 This requires that a model has already been trained and saved to a file named best_{data-augmenation}_{mapper}_{backbone}_{architecture}.pth in a directory named checkpoints.<br>
-> [!TIP]
-> A .pth file has already been saved in the assets/weights directory.
-Move this file to the checkpoints directory so you don't have to train a neural network from scratch.
 Run the following command:
 ```bash
 python -m visualisations.predict -a unet -b resnet -d multi -m deep-input